-- 2.1.6.5.
-Records must be kept in a form suitable and readily available for expeditious review according to §63.10(b)(1). - 2.1.6.6.
+2.1.6.5.
 As specified in §63.10(b)(1), the permittee must keep each record for 5 years following the date of each occurrence, measurement, maintenance, corrective action, report, or record.

-2.1.6.7.
+2.1.6.6.
 The permittee must keep each record readily accessible in hard copy or electronic form for at least 5 years after the date of each occurrence, measurement, maintenance, corrective action, report, or record, according to §63.10(b)(1).